erb24/FES_codes/README.md

 FTS-Ensemble-Evolve.py -- A non-modularized version of the finite-temperature-string (FTS) method for finding the most probable energy pathway along a 2D energy surface.
 Modeled after the information presented in E, Ren, and Vanden-Eijnden, *J. Phys.
 Chem.
 B* **2005**, *109*, 6688-6693.

+FTS-all.ipynb -- Slightly cleaner FTS notebook.
+Performs a round of ZTS before performing two rounds of FTS: once at a low resolution with few strings and then at a higher resolution with many strings.
+This notebook is also more modularized, with the algorithms to perform ZTS and FTS written as functions instead of defined in a cell.

 average_structures.f95 -- FORTRAN code for finding the average conformation of a given ensemble of structures.
 Probably better to use the GROMACS option from gmx rmsf : gmx rmsf -f structs.pdb -s top.tpr -ox average.pdb -fit no < input.inp

 ensemble_finder.f95 -- Deprecated code for finding the ensemble of structures correpsonding to the given coordinates.
 Likely better and more efficient to use ...